sbondCo/Watcharr/README.md

 # to enable it as an auth provider.
 JELLYFIN_HOST=https://my.jellyfin.example

-# Optional: When not set we assume production, when set to
+# Optional: When not set we assume production, should only
-# DEV extra logging will appear which could help solve issues.
+# be set to DEV when developing the app.
 MODE=prod
 ```